ThibaultFillion/strengths/paper/paper.md

 # Statement of need

-\noindent Biology at the cell scale relies on complex networks of biochemical reactions, usually operating across multiple membrane-associated as well as membrane-less compartments (i.e. plasma membrane, cytoplasm, cellular organelles, stress granules, etc) and driven far from equilibrium by highly regulated species, such as nucleotides (ATP/GTP), amino acids and different ions.
-In order to understand the properties of such reaction-diffusion networks, and especially their role in macroscopic {\em emergent} phenomena, convenient, reliable and efficient modeling and simulation tools supporting heterogeneous systems are necessary.
+Biology at the cell scale relies on complex networks of biochemical reactions, usually operating across multiple membrane-associated as well as membrane-less compartments (i.e. plasma membrane, cytoplasm, cellular organelles, stress granules, etc) and driven far from equilibrium by highly regulated species, such as nucleotides (ATP/GTP), amino acids and different ions.
+In order to understand the properties of such reaction-diffusion networks, and especially their role in macroscopic *emergent* phenomena, convenient, reliable and efficient modeling and simulation tools supporting heterogeneous systems are necessary.
 Moreover, the choice of the simulation algorithm to be used may depend on the system : deterministic approaches such as ODE integration (rate equations) are effective, but inappropriate for systems that are sensitive to fluctuations, such as systems that operate with species present at low copy numbers (e.g. certain enzymes, many mRNA species) and/or